People Are Worth Fighting For: Debbie Anderson's Story

 Profiles of Courage: Debbie Anderson's Breast Cancer Survivor Story

-My name is Debbie Anderson, some may know me as an employee of Northeastern Nevada Regional Hospital, Others recognize me from church, a few may even know me from different events around Elko County, but for the most part this is the first time most people in Nevada will get to know me for I am no one special.
+My name is Debbie Anderson, some may know me as an employee of Northeastern Nevada Regional Hospital.
+Others recognize me from church, a few may even know me from different events around Elko County.
+But for the most part, this is the first time most people in Nevada will get to know me for I am: no one special.
 I am just an ordinary person who lives an ordinary life.

 I moved to Elko Nevada in February of 2016 from a small town in ND where everyone knew me.
 I was Steve’s wife, one of my five children’s mom, one of my five grandchildren’s grandma.
 I was the daughter-in-law of Allen and Della.

 And then I got that dreaded phone call.
 If you ever received this phone call you know what I am talking about when I say that I will never forget the very moment, where I was and what I was doing when an oncologist from the Roger Maris Cancer Center called and asked if I could come in with my husband to visit about my biopsy results.
 When a doctor calls to schedule an appointment with you and your spouse you should know, it is not good news.

-Remember I said I would have done anything to have some time alone…, well after my diagnosis with cancer, I had such a sense of loneliness.
-I remember laying on my husband’s lap with tears streaming from my cheeks, or sitting in the tub and silently crying so not to let anyone know how scared and afraid I was ----only to find out years later that my family too kept their fears and tears to themselves not to upset me.
+Remember I said I would have done anything to have some time alone?
+Well, after my diagnosis with cancer, I had such a sense of loneliness.
+I remember laying on my husband’s lap with tears streaming from my cheeks, or sitting in the tub and silently crying so as not to let anyone know how scared and afraid I was ----only to find out years later that my family too kept their fears and tears to themselves so as not to upset me.

-When I got my diagnosis, I remember thinking, ‘I’m not ready to die.
-I want to spend more time with my husband, my children and my grandchildren.
+When I got my diagnosis, I remember thinking, "I’m not ready to die.
+I want to spend more time with my husband, my children and my grandchildren."

 It became about what I can do to make myself well again, about what I can do to change my diet, learn how to exercise, so that my life was healthier.
 I was not only living for myself anymore, but for my family and every woman who was going through this same fight.